 Ms. Morgan has volunteered throughout the valley in many different community events, music festivals, and gatherings.
 Some of those events include the Boise Green Fest, the Eagle Island Experience, Hyde Park Street Fair, and Sawtooth Valley Gathering.

-Erin Cecil has been a Paralegal with Arkoosh Law Offices for over 10 years.
-She has experience drafting and editing a wide range of correspondence, contracts, pleadings, and discovery in various areas of law and in both federal and state courts.
-Ms. Cecil holds a bachelor’s degree in mass communication/journalism from Boise State University, which helps her keep a sharp eye on important client and court documents.
-Ms. Cecil lived in Idaho for more than 20 years before relocating to Houston, Texas in 2019.
-Despite being fully remote, she provides seamless service to our clients.
+Erin Cecil has been a paralegal with Arkoosh Law Offices since 2008.
+She has experience drafting and editing a vast range of correspondence, contracts, pleadings, and discovery in many areas of law before various federal and state courts, agencies, departments, and commissions.
+In 2008, Ms. Cecil earned her bachelor’s degree in mass communication and journalism from Boise State University.
+After living in Idaho for more than 20 years, Ms. Cecil relocated in 2019 to Houston, Texas.
+While she is fully remote, Ms. Cecil provides seamless service to our clients.